ChrisMavrommatis/ocmp/docs/pages/google-tag-manager-guides/tag-manager-intro.md

 # Tag Manager Intro

-Since OCMP relies on Tag Manager you should realy understand what Tag Manager is, what can it do and how you can do all those things.
+Since OCMP relies on Tag Manager you should really understand what Tag Manager is, what it can do and how you can do all those things.

 This guide assumes you have already created a Tag Manager account and a Container.
-If not follow the guide below first.
+If not, follow the guide below first.

 - [Creating a Tag Manager Account and Container]({% link pages/google-tag-manager-guides/creating-a-tag-manager-account-and-container.md %})